-In order to be considered for employment on the Madison Fire Department, at the time of application you must:
+In order to be considered for employment with the Madison Fire Department, at the time of application you must:

-- must be of sound mental and physical health;
+- be of sound mental and physical health

 Qualities Desirable in a Firefighter

 - ability to complete a rigorous academic and physical training program

 - effective communication skills

 - physical, mental, and emotional health